JavisOkeyWalker/Ubuntu/Bandit.md

 # Bandit 14-15:

 Once logged into bandit14 I used the command  `nc localhost 30000` to connect to the localhost on port 30000, then following the instructions I put in the password for bandit14, which provided me with a message containing the password of the next level.
+I used netcat it allows to read/write data over a connection.

 Password: jN2kgmIXJ6fShzhT2avhotn4Zcka6tnt

 In this challenge I practiced connecting to a specified port and host using netcat.

+# Bandit 15-16:

+Once logged into bandit15 I used the command `openssl s_client -connect localhost:30001` and recieved a connected message, then entered the password of the current level to recieve the next levels password.
+I used openssl s_client because as in directions the connection was over a ssl encryption, and this allows me to connect using SSL/TLS.

+Password: JQttfApK4SeyHwDlI9SXGR50qclOAil1

+In this challenge I learned how to use openssl to establish a connection.
+I also learned how to properly format an openssl command to connect to a specified host and port.

+# Bandit 16-17: